 When you are ready to record, click the blue "Start Recording" button at the top of the screen.

 When you are ready to end your capture, click the red "Stop Recording" button.
-This will begin the saving process.
+You will now have the opportunity to review your recording.

 For recordings with one video source, you will also have the option to pause the recording using the "Pause" button in the menu.
 Pausing will create a gap in the final recording based on the amount of time you have the capture paused.
 A "Resume" button will appear to continue your capture.